MoGERNN: An Inductive Traffic Predictor for Unobserved Locations: Numerical Experiments

 \subsection{Impact of the VS-to-AAS Ratio (Q3)}

-To examine the impact of the VS-to-AAS ratio on model performance, we incrementally increase the number of VS from 50 to 175 in the METR-LA dataset.
+To examine the impact of the VS-to-AAS ratio on model performance, we randomly sample 50 to 175 VS from the METR-LA dataset.
 For simplicity, NAS and FS are not considered in this analysis.
 The performance trends of the model as the VS-to-AAS ratio changes are illustrated in \cref{fig:mpuvs}.
-In addition to the VS-to-AAS ratio, we introduce an additional metric, Average VS-to-AAS Distance $D_{v2a}$, to better characterise the spatial extrapolation capability of the model, as shown in purple ticks in the \cref{fig:mpuvs}.
+In addition to the VS-to-AAS ratio, we introduce an additional metric, Average VS-to-AAS Distance $D_{v2a}$, to better characterize the spatial extrapolation capability of the model, as shown in purple ticks in the \cref{fig:mpuvs}.
 The definition of $D_{v2a}$ is as follows:

 According to \cref{fig:mpuvs}, it is evident that our method consistently outperforms our main competitor, UIGNN, across various VS-to-AAS ratios.
 Given the same level of predictive performance, our approach typically requires at least 25 fewer sensors than UIGNN.
 Furthermore, based on the MAE and \(D_{v2a}\) values, we can observe that the spatial extrapolation capability of our model is approximately 1.4 times that of UIGNN.